-addressed to.
+Besides crosstalk, the EMI radiated from the high-voltage cables into the vehicle is an issue to be addressed.
 EMI radiated from the high-voltage bus has to fulfill the same standards as any other line connecting low-voltage components.
-As the conventional procedures can be used for EMC assessment of the high-voltage bus without changes, this will not be stressed any further in this paper.
+As the conventional procedures can be used for EMC assessment of the high-voltage bus without changes, it is not further stressed in this paper.